top of page

 Woman looking into a telescope moon is above her

-It has been found to play a role in heart disease, digestive problems, muscular skeletal issues and cancer.
+It's been found to play a role in heart disease, digestive problems, muscular skeletal issues and cancer.

+It impacts our ability to concentrate, pay attention and make decisions.
 Psychologically, stress can cause depression and anxiety.
 It can also make existing mental health issues worse and, over the long term, lead to burnout.

 If you know your stress signature, the symptoms you experience when your stress response is running, you can protect your health by using it as an indicator that it's time to take action.